 6. Subsidiaries and Joint Venture

-The Company had seven subsidiaries and a joint venture as on March 312020are given below:
+The details of the subsidiaries and joint venture as on March 312020are given below:

 (ii) Other Subsidiaries